Skip to content

 • Any hit the agent could not classify ("the body does too much / does both observer and behaviour-modifying work") is listed as an escalation, with the recommended path (split the body, port halves to different surfaces).

-• The "framework defaults" section reminds the operator that the always-on substrate (:on-error, event-emit listener, error-emit listener — per 009 §What IS available in production) survives production builds; observability sites that need a production-survivable path go through those substrates, not through register-trace-cb! (which elides on :advanced + goog.DEBUG=false).
+• The "framework defaults" section reminds the operator that the production-survivable observability surfaces are the frame :observability sinks (register-observability-sink! — the default) and the corpus-wide always-on event-emit / error-emit listeners beneath them (per 009 §What IS available in production and the entry-point hierarchy in 009 §Use case × surface routing).
+Observability sites that need a production-survivable path go through those surfaces, not through register-listener! / register-epoch-listener! (which elide on :advanced + goog.DEBUG=false).
+(There is no app-steering :on-error recovery policy — that earlier draft surface was removed; recovery is framework-owned.
+See M-13.)